loomio/loomio-docs/en/src/user_manual/polls/proposals/index.md

 The Loomio Question round is a special proposal with no voting options.
 It enables participants to ask questions within a duration you set for the round.

-A Questions round is commonly used as a step in the Consent process.
+A Question round is commonly used as a step in the Consent process.

 [Read more about the Consent process](https://help.loomio.com/en/guides/consensus_process/index.html).